Guide to Giving 2021

 What a donation can do:

-❱❱ $250 procures 10 blood pressure cuffs for patients’ at-home health monitoring, or five cases of liquid food supplements for a cancer patient.
+❱❱ $250 procures 10 blood pressure cuffs for at-home health monitoring, or five cases of liquid food supplements for a cancer patient.

 ❱❱ $1,000 covers 16 emergency dental visits for patients whose oral health needs cannot wait.

 ❱❱ $10,000 covers three months of generic medications.
 Most medications (about $3 million worth each year) are donated to the clinic, but some cannot be accessed for free.
-AFC patients, including those diagnosed with hypertension, diabetes or cancer prior to the Covid-19 outbreak, still need access to life-saving medications.

 Volunteer opportunities: AFC is always looking for volunteer physicians (primary/specialty), nurse practitioners, nurses, dentists and Spanish interpreters.
 Psychiatrists/psychiatric NPs, licensed counselors, dental hygienists and exercise instructors are especially needed right now.